soulemate/confluent_tf_action/examples/configurations/dedicated-privatelink-azure-kafka-rbac/README.md

 ### Notes

-1. This example assumes that Terraform is run from a host in the private network, where it will have connectivity to the Kafka REST API.
+1. This example assumes that Terraform is run from a host in the private network, where it will have connectivity to the [Kafka REST API](https://docs.confluent.io/cloud/current/api.html#tag/Topic-(v3)) which is an endpoint on the provisioned Kafka cluster.
 If it is not, you must make these changes:

     * Update the `confluent_api_key` resources by setting their `disable_wait_for_ready` flag to `true`.
 Otherwise, Terraform will attempt to validate API key creation by listing topics, which will fail without access to the Kafka REST API.
-Check the [Kafka REST API docs](https://docs.confluent.io/cloud/current/api.html#tag/Topic-(v3)) to learn more about it.
 Otherwise, you might see errors like:

         ```
         Error: error waiting for Kafka API Key "[REDACTED]" to sync: error listing Kafka Topics using Kafka API Key "[REDACTED]": Get "[https://[REDACTED]/kafka/v3/clusters/[REDACTED]/topics](https://[REDACTED]/kafka/v3/clusters/[REDACTED]/topics)": GET [https://[REDACTED]/kafka/v3/clusters/[REDACTED]/topics](https://[REDACTED]/kafka/v3/clusters/[REDACTED]/topics) giving up after 5 attempt(s): Get "[https://[REDACTED]/kafka/v3/clusters/[REDACTED]/topics](https://[REDACTED]/kafka/v3/clusters/[REDACTED/topics)": dial tcp [REDACTED]:443: i/o timeout